sassoftware/sas-studio-custom-steps/DQStandardize/README.md

 ## Description

-The **DQ - Standardize** create a standardized column base on locale and rule definition.
-This version can manage 5 Locale (ITITA, ENUSA, FRFRA, DEDEU and ESESP) and 5 columns.
+The **DQ - Standardize** step allow you to create a standardized column code based on locale and rule definition using a **dqStandardize** function in the SAS Compute Server.
+This version supports 5 Locales (ITITA, ENUSA, FRFRA, DEDEU and ESESP) and allows to standardize up to 5 columns.

 ## User Interface